I love building (and buying) internet businesses.

 But I needed revenue in the meantime.
 I didn’t want to do PPC because my price point wasn’t high enough to justify it.

-In many of the websites I had built and run before I had been successful finding other industry related websites to advertise on, who would send me very targeted traffic.
+In many of the websites, I had built and run before I had been successful finding other industry-related websites to advertise on, which would send me very targeted traffic.

 There were several blog posts that ranked all over Google for the phrases I was targeting, that had an outdated list of blogs that accepted guest posts.

 What if I could advertise directly on those pages and steal some of their traffic.

 I approached a few of the bloggers about advertising in the blog post.

 Two of them got back to me and said they would do it.